mpiorowski/template-cli/README.md

 Or insert a server side page exporting load and action functions for SvelteKit with new `satisfies` operator?
 Or make a Java Spring Controller files with all the @Annotations and routes set for GET, POST, PUT ready?

-And You always need to check the documentation, because You forget how excatly the pages looks like?
-Which hooks to use, what types to import, how to properly name the function?
+And You always needed to check the documentation, because You forget how excatly the pages looks like?
+Which hooks to use, what types to import, how to properly name the functions?

 If yes, then Templates cli is for You :).